fread-ink/epub-cfi-resolver/README.md

 }
 ```

-unless the option `range: true` is given to the `.resolve()` function, in which case the output will be a proper [Range](https://developer.mozilla.org/en-US/docs/Web/API/Range) object.
+unless the option `range: true` is given, in which case the output will be a proper [Range](https://developer.mozilla.org/en-US/docs/Web/API/Range) object.

 # Example